 However, it's important to note that you can only increase someone’s permissions.
 You can’t, for example, remove them from a single folder within a Shared Drive.
 At Damson Cloud, we think this makes a lot of sense.
 Only a manager can change these settings and permissions, and Google will be keeping these restrictions in place for the time being - although this could definitely change in the not-too-distant future.

 Google’s own blog post on the subject has some useful information and is definitely worth checking out.
 The post also contains an Expression of Interest form, which we’d definitely recommend submitting if you’d like to sign up to the beta for your business or organisation.
 Bear in mind that this will apply to your whole domain - so we advise setting up a test domain to try it out.

 Finally, Google have announced that they will start to enforce the manager requirement for folder permissions for those joining the beta, and then for all Google Workspace users on September 1st.
 This could possibly be the date of the beta stage’s end - however, this isn’t certain and it could certainly be pushed back.
 Only time will tell…

 More About Damson Cloud

 It’s a wrap for this week.
-We can’t wait to see how this new feature is received by G Suite users, and we’d love to hear some of your feedback.
+We can’t wait to see how this new feature is received by Google Workspace users, and we’d love to hear some of your feedback.
 Do you think the new feature will change how you use shared drives in your organisation?
 Are you using Shared Drives at the minute, or would this new feature encourage you to start using it?
-Perhaps the current setup was holding you back – we’d love to know.
+Perhaps the current setup was holding you back - we’d love to know.
 Drop us a comment and don’t forget to subscribe to Damson Cloud for more insights on changing the way we work!